fladd/stress-nf/PITCHME.md

 +++

 - Use multi-class SVM to classify between these three "brain states"
-  - A = Shift balance to SN
+  - A = Shift in balance towards SN
-  - B = Shift balance to ECN
+  - B = Shift in balance towards ECN
-  - C = Shift balance to DMN
+  - C = Shift in balance towards DMN

 +++